we've Adapted our trips to comply with the latest Covid-19 best practice. Book your trip with peace of mind

 If you'd like to discuss any of the above requirements, please get in touch.
 We have training courses running in spring and autumn or we can offer 1:1 coaching.

 This expedition aims to circumnavigate the dramatic island of Austvagoya, a 130 km journey with endless options for variations.
-Our route will take us through the steep-sided Trollfjord, navigating the tidal channels between, camping on the white sandy beaches of the wild north coast.
+Our route will take us through the steep-sided Trollfjord, navigating the tidal channels between islands, and camping on the white sandy beaches of the wild north coast.

 Paddling through historic fishing villages like Henningsvear, a beautiful town built on stilts and perched atop barren rocky islands.
 Look up as you paddle beneath towering granite cliffs, a draw to any keen climber.
 Around every corner, the landscape changes and steep mountains frame every view.